Carmen1031/Pokemon-Indigo-League/README.md

 # Pokémon Indigo League Version 1.0

 Change Log
-7/4/2023
+7/13/2023
+--Changed the default settings to text speed fast, battle mode set, and L/R to L and R indstead of help --Increased the mximum EVs a pokemon can have in a stat from 255 to 510 --Edited the HP formula again, still get 999 hp with 255 base hp and maxed out everything 7/4/2023
 --Created a new type effectivness chart
 --Edited the type effectivness in the code